MehrajPatel/CCA131/cca175/attempt1/problem3/README.md

-# Problem 1:
+# Problem 3:
-Sqoop import from mysql, save as ',' delimitered text on HDFS
+Spark Hive table to HDFS file with column select
 ## Description
-Import table loudacre.accounts from mysql to HDFS dir "/user/training/problem1/solution" with default delimiter (Comma splited fields).
-### MySQL information:
-  * hostname: localhost
-  * username: training
-  * password: training
-  * table: loudacre.accounts
+Select columns "released" and "name" from metastore table "default.device" and save to files under "/user/training/problem3/solution".
+The output file is in parquet format with gizp compression method.
 ## Output:
-Save to HDFS dir "/user/training/problem1/solution" with default delimiter (Comma splited fields) and uncompressed.
+Save to directory "6d as gzip file.